signalogic/SigSRF_SDK/mediaTest_readme.md

     ./mediaMin -M0 -cx86 -i../pcaps/mediaplayout_amazinggrace_ringtones_1malespeaker_dormantSSRC_2xEVS_3xAMRWB.pcapng -o4894.ws_xc0.pcap -o4894.ws_xc1.pcap -o4894.ws_xc2.pcap -L -d0xc11 -r20

 The first example has one (1) AMR-WB 12650 bps stream and two (2) EVS 13200 bps streams, the second has two (2) AMR-NB 12200 bps streams and the third has two (EVS) 13200 bps streams and three (3) AMR-WB 12650 bps streams (one of the AMR-WB streams is an RFC8108, or "child" channel).

+Below is "quick-reference" mediaMin command line documentation:

+#### Inputs

+Inputs are given by one or more "-ixxx" options, where xxx is a filename or UDP port.
+An example of a port specification is -i192.168.1.2:52000

+#### Outputs

+Outputs are given by one or more "-oxxx" options, where xxx is a filename or UDP port.

+#### Options and Flags

+The -dN command line argument specifies options and flags.
+Here are some of the key ones:

+> 0x01 dynamic sessions
+> 0x08 enable stream group ASR
+> 0x10 use packet arrival times.
+Should be omitted if input packets (e.g. pcap file) have no arrival timestamps, or timestamps are incorrect
+> 0x400 enable stream groups
+> 0x800 enable wav output
+> 0x40000 enable analytics mode
+> 0x80000  use a queue balancing algorithm to determine the packet push rate

+#### Event Log

+mediaMin always generates an event log, with a default log filename of name_event_log.txt, where name is the filename (without extension) of the first command line input.
+Event log filenames can be changed programmatically (look for LOG_EVENT_SETUP in mediaMin.cpp)

+#### Packet Log

+Packet history logging is controlled by the -Lxxx command line option.

+> -L only enables packet history logging with a default log filename of name_pkt_log.txt, where name is the filename (without extension) of the first command line input.
+> -Lxxx enables packet history logging with a log filename of xxx_pkt_log.txt

+#### Real-Time Interval

+-rN specifies a "real-time interval", which mediaMin uses to control overall timing.
+For example, -r20 specifies 20 msec interval timing real-time outputfor packet/media threads, which is appropriate for RTP packets encoded with codecs that use 20 msec framesize.  -r0 specifies

 <a name="StaticSessionConfig"></a>
 ### Static Session Configuration